th-koeln-intia/ip-sprachassistent-team4/docs/pages/startup/configuration.md

 To apply all settings you need to click th e save button on the top or bottom, your raspberry will restart.

 ## 1. [MQTT](/pages/knowledge/mqtt#what-is-mqtt)
-For background Information click on the topic header.
+For background information click on the topic header.
 MQTT is the communication channel rhasspy communicates with.
 Our MQTT-server is mosquitto we installed in the installation.
 When you done all steps in the [installations instruction](/startup/setup-software#3-install-a-mqttt-server-and-node-red) you have already a running MQTT server on your Raspberry.
 To use it you choose ``External`` in the drop down menu next to the MQTT button in the Rhasspy settings.